jkcsharprepos/data-acquisition-/README.md

 # data-acquisition-
-Engineering work based on data scraping from popular sites such as mediaexpert and euro
+Engineering work based on data scraping from popular sites such as mediaexpert and euro wrote in 2022